 Combine regular nail trims with trimming your aging dog's paw pad fur regularly and putting out floor mats or carpets so they can get around your home with less slipping.
 Wearing dog booties, like those featured above, may also help prevent them from sliding around on tile or wood floors but won't provide as much help as nail traction support.
 For more tips on helping your dog stay mobile, check out How to Help an Older Dog with Arthritis or Mobility Issues.

 Common Dog Paw Issues

-Do your dog's paw pads look thick and crusty?
-Does is look like they've got fur growing from their paw pads?
+Do your dog's paw pads look rough, thick, or crusty?
+Does it look like they've got fur growing from their paw pads?
 This is called canine hyperkeratosis, and you might see it on their paw pads or on their nose.
 Hyperkeratosis can be genetic or the result of an underlying medical condition, so it's important you speak with your vet if you notice it.
-In the mean time you can keep your dog's paws moisturized and protected with paw pad balm to reduce your dog's discomfort.
+In the meantime, you can keep your dog's paws moisturized and protected with paw pad balm to reduce your dog's discomfort.

 This problem recently happened to a team member's dog.
 They're not sure how it happened, but he started limping.
 After checking his paw pad, it was apparent that he had ripped off a piece somehow.
 It could have been while running on his treadmill or even running and rubbing it on the concrete or carpet.